3,3',5,5'-Tetramethylbenzidine: Enzymatic assay

-The resulting one-electron oxidation product is a diimine-diamine complex, which causes the solution to take on a blue colour, and this colour change can be read on a spectrophotometer at the wavelengths of 370 and 650 nm.
+The product of the one-electron oxidation of TMB is a diimine-diamine complex, which causes the solution to take on a blue color, and this color change can be read on a spectrophotometer at the wavelengths of 370 and 650 nm.

 The reaction can be halted by addition of acid or another stop reagent.
 Using sulfuric acid turns TMB yellow, with a peak absorbance of 450 nm.
 The amount of converted TMB may be indexed by the amount of 450 nm light it absorbs.

 Material safety

 TMB should be kept out of direct sunlight as it is photosensitive.
 It is not known if TMB is carcinogenic and the evidence is contradictory: TMB is not mutagenic by the Ames test, and did not induce formation of tumors in a single-arm study of 24 rats.
 On that evidence, it has been used as a replacement for carcinogenic compounds such as benzidine and o-phenylenediamine.